javascript-tutorial/en.javascript.info/1-js/06-more-functions/08-call-apply-decorators/article.md

 So, these calls complement to each other.
 Where we expect an iterable, `call` works, where we expect an array-like, `apply` works.

 And if `args` is both iterable and array-like, like a real array, then we technically could use any of them, but `apply` will probably be faster, because it's a single operation.
-Most Javascript engines internally optimize is better than a pair `call + spread`.
+Most JavaScript engines internally optimize is better than a pair `call + spread`.

 One of most important uses of `apply` is passing the call to another function, like this: